Kazakhstan national football team: UEFA member (2002–present)

 The 2010 FIFA World Cup qualification had Kazakhstan in the 5th of 6 drawing pots, drawn in Group 6 with Croatia, England, Ukraine, Belarus and Andorra.
 They started the campaign with a 3–0 home win against Andorra on 20 August 2008.
-However, that was the only opponent they managed to get points from, after they won the reverse fixture 3–1 on 9 September 2009 and losing all the other group matches.
-Kazakhstan finished in 5th, ahead only of Andorra, who lost all of their matches.
+However, that was the only opponent they managed to get points from, after they won the reverse fixture 3–1 on 9 September 2009 and lost all the other group matches.
+Kazakhstan finished 5th, ahead only of Andorra, who lost all of their matches.

 Kazakhstan was drawn in the Group A of the UEFA Euro 2012 qualifying and lost the first five matches without managing to score a single goal before defeating Azerbaijan on 3 June 2011 by 2–1 with two goals from Sergey Gridin.
 They lost their next three games before ending the qualifying with a goalless home draw against Austria.
 They ended in the last place with 4 points, three behind Azerbaijan.

 Following recent unimpressive qualifying campaigns, Kazakhstan was once again in the last drawing pot for the 2014 FIFA World Cup qualification.
 Their campaign in Group C started with two defeats before getting their first point in a goalless home draw against Austria on 12 October 2012.
 Losses to Austria and twice to Germany were followed by their first and only win of the qualification by 2–1 against Faroe Islands on 6 September 2013.
 They still got a fifth point in a 1–1 away drawn against the same opponents.
 Kazakhstan finished in 5th place, ahead only of the Faroese.

 The UEFA Euro 2016 qualifying had Kazakhstan once more in the last drawing pot.
 Their first match was a home 0–0 draw against Latvia on 9 September 2014, followed by six consecutive losses before another goalless draw, away from home, against Iceland.
 After their seventh defeat of the qualifying, Kazakhstan ended the campaign with a 1–0 away win against Latvia on 13 October 2015.
 The goal scored by Islambek Kuat got the Kazakhs the 5th place, tied in points with the Latvians, but with a better head-to-head record.